Harsh0408/Pkgs/README.md

- # how to install all requaments file
+ # install all requaments pkg one commands
  # follow all commands
  * apt-get update
  * apt-get upgrade